Mahfila/swifty/README.md

 ```bash
 python lstm_inference.py --input_file <YOUR_INPUT_FILE> --output_dir <YOUR_OUTPUT_DIRECTORY> --model_name <YOUR_MODEL_NAME>
 ```
+Ensure than <YOUR_INPUT_FILE>  follows the format of molecules_for_prediction.csv in the 'dataset' folder.
 Example
 ```bash
 python lstm_inference.py --input_file molecules_for_prediction.csv --output_dir prediction_results --model_name lstm_target_mac_50_model.pt
 ```
-Ensure your input CSV follows the format of molecules_for_prediction.csv in the 'dataset' folder.

 ## Training Using other models (from scikit-learn) 🌳
 1. Add your target to the 'dataset' folder.
 It should match the format of sample_input.csv